-Department of Architecture (1 Scroope Terrace, Trumpington Street, Cambridge, CB2 1PX) www.arct.cam.ac.uk/
+Department of Architecture (1 Scroope Terrace, Trumpington Street, Cambridge, CB2 1PX) www.arct.cam.ac.uk/.Workshops are sometimes accommodated in alternative facilities within close proximity to the Department.

 The aim of the course is to act as a forum for discussion of certain major concerns of the profession as well as providing preparation for the examination.
 The three sessions will cover the items noted in the Syllabus.
 These topics are of course all interrelated so that, over the year, there will be a number of overlapping lectures and seminars.
 The teaching is delivered through a mix of lectures, seminars, debates and workshops with an emphasis on learning through engagement.